JaskaranSM/megasdkgo/README.md

 # megasdkgo
-MegaSDK C++ bindings for Golang (not all features are implemented).
+MegaSDK C++ bindings for Golang (not all features are implemented yet, actually only a downloader for now :p).